Taiyahm/Workout-Tracker/README.md

 ## Description

 In this app a user can create and track their daily workouts.
-The user can add cardio workouts were they can track their distance traveled and resistance workouts were they can track weight,sets, and reps.
+The user can add cardio workouts where they can track their distance traveled and resistance workouts were they can track weight,sets,and reps.

 ## Table of Contents